elesto-dao/elesto/docs/Explanation/ADR/adr-003-did.md

 - Isolate the verification methods to the DID subject (for example, during key rotation)

-> **Note:** A more fine-grained DID creation method can be implemented with the goal of saving in gas by executing a single transaction in a complex DID scenario.
+> **Note:** A more fine-grained DID creation method can be implemented to save gas by executing a single transaction in a complex DID scenario.

 ###### Resolve and Verify